 The team collected extensive field data from the aforementioned reservoirs in Georgia.
 Multiple sites across these reservoirs were sampled for hydrilla presence, distribution and density.
 Observations were recorded for each of the parameters listed below:

-In-situ images of Hydrilla distribution using DJI Phantom 2 Vision +, an unmanned aerial system.
+In situ images of Hydrilla distribution using DJI Phantom 2 Vision +, an unmanned aerial system.

-In-situ images of Hydrilla using Hyperspectral digital camera Basler acA1300, for estimation of vegetation fraction and other spectral analysis.
+In situ images of Hydrilla using Hyperspectral digital camera Basler acA1300, for estimation of vegetation fraction and other spectral analysis.

-In-situ spectral data for Hydrilla using OceanOptics non-imaging hyperspectral radiometer, for estimation of remote sensing reflectance (Rrs).
+In situ spectral data for Hydrilla using OceanOptics non-imaging hyperspectral radiometer, for estimation of remote sensing reflectance (Rrs).

 Hydrilla biomass using invasive sampling techniques; biomass samples were collected over 1 square foot area, oven dried and dry weight was estimated.

-Plant height, using simple ruler.
+In-situ measurements of plant height, using metric ruler.

 Data Processing

-Prior to quantitative analysis and/or estimation of biophysical parameters, it is imperative to reduce the atmospheric effect on the surface reflectance and increase the signal to noise ratio.
-Two atmospheric correction methods were compared, ACOLITE (Vanhellemont & Ruddick 2014) and the atmospheric correction suggested by Dash et al. 2012.
+Prior to quantitative analysis and/or estimation of biophysical parameters, it was imperative to reduce the atmospheric effect on the surface reflectance values and increase the signal to noise ratio.
+Two atmospheric correction methods were compared, ACOLITE (Vanhellemont & Ruddick 2014) and the atmospheric correction suggested by Dash et al. (2012).
 The method created by Vanhellemont & Ruddick (2012) incorporates values of solar radiance, water absorption, Rayleigh optical thickness and ozone optical thickness into an intuitive graphic user interface for processing Landsat specific data.
-The results of each method were compared based on spectral signatures and collected field measurements.
+The results of each method were compared based on spectral signatures and field measurements.

 Atmospherically corrected scenes were mosaicked if required, and reservoir subsets were created using the digital lake boundaries.
-These subsets were further used for model development, and creation of hydrilla distribution and density maps.
+These subsets were used for model development, and creation of hydrilla distribution and density maps.

 Data Analysis

-Hydrilla biomass, height and vegetation fraction were calibrated using both Landsat derived as well as in-situ spectral data derived vegetation indices.
-The Visible Atmospherically Resistant Index (VARI) (Gitelson et al., 2002) and Green NDVI (Gitelson et al., 1996) were used for model calibration and validation using field data.
+Hydrilla biomass, height and vegetation fraction were calibrated using both Landsat-derived as well as in-situ-derived vegetation indices.
+The model was validated using Visible Atmospherically Resistant Index (VARI) (Gitelson et al., 2002) and Green NDVI (Gitelson et al., 1996) values calculated from field data, as shown in the equations (1) and (2) below.

 VARI = (RGreen - RRed)/(RGreen + Rred) (1)